Post job

 Food clerks are skilled employees who work either in grocery stores or supermarkets to assist customers with their food needs.
 In grocery stores, food clerks are required to scan food items for their customers and process their purchases as well as ensure that they have found everything they needed.
 They must assist in the store's inventory management by organizing and storing food merchandise in the backroom.
 Food clerks must also use their product knowledge to assist customers with questions and maintain customer satisfaction.

-There are some key differences in responsibilities as well.
-For example, a meat department associate responsibilities require skills like "food handling," "grinders," "fresh product," and "food safety."
+There are some key differences in the responsibilities of each position.
+For example, meat department associate responsibilities require skills like "food handling," "grinders," "fresh product," and "food safety."
 Meanwhile a typical food clerk has skills in areas such as "wine," "basic math," "taking care," and "store shelves."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A butcher is someone responsible for turning whole or large pieces of meat into ready-to-cook or retail-ready portions that can be purchased by customers or restaurants.
 Butchers know how to cut meat, poultry, and fish properly, so they deal mostly with sharp instruments like knives, grinders, and other cutting equipment.
 Butchers are knowledgeable in the science of temperature and aging to ensure they are of great quality at all times and adhere to health regulations.
 They are commonly seen in wet markets, supermarkets, grocery stores, butcher shops, and slaughterhouses, but some are self-employed or have their own meat shop.

-But both careers also use different skills, according to real meat department associate resumes.
-While meat department associate responsibilities can utilize skills like "food handling," "grinders," "fresh product," and "product quality," some butchers use skills like "culinary," "safety standards," "food preparation," and "sanitation standards."
+Each career also uses different skills, according to real meat department associate resumes.
+While meat department associate responsibilities can utilize skills like "food handling," "grinders," "fresh product," and "product quality," butchers use skills like "culinary," "safety standards," "food preparation," and "sanitation standards."

 A support team member is responsible for assisting and connecting with the whole department group in meeting the company's goals and exceeding performance expectations.
 Support team members' duties generally include performing administrative tasks, familiarizing and adhering to the company's policies and procedures, providing recommendations for improving customer's experience, developing strategies to increase the company's revenue and profitability, and maintaining a positive work ethic.
 A support team member needs to have a strong organization and time-management skills to support daily operations and do extra tasks as needed.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from meat department associate resumes include skills like "grinders," "fresh product," "fresh meat," and "product quality," whereas a support team member might be skilled in "safety standards," "dexterity," "manual dexterity," and "cleanliness. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from meat department associate resumes include skills like "grinders," "fresh product," "fresh meat," and "product quality," whereas a support team member is more likely to list skills in "safety standards," "dexterity," "manual dexterity," and "cleanliness. "